Greece fears more wildfires as Athens counts cost of climate crisis

 The cause of the blaze has not yet been determined.

-Prime minister Kyriakos Mitsotakis visited the military airport of Elefsina to thank firefighing aircraft pilots.
+Prime minister Kyriakos Mitsotakis visited the military airport of Elefsina to thank the pilots of firefighting aircraft.

 “This is an effort we all make during a great climate crisis,” he said.
 “We must constantly improve.”